alainesp/Practical_Research/README.md

 #### Wear Minimization

 In [[12]] they analyze the `(d,1)`-scheme where `d ≥ 3` adding a wear count to each bin.
 When inserting an item they select the bin with the least wear (breaking ties arbitrarily), and increases the wear of the bin.
 They show the wear is bound to `log log n + O(1)` after the insertion of `n` items into a table of size `C*n` for a suitable constant `C`.
-This constant `C` appears in practice important as they tested relatively small table usage (up to only `80%`).
+This constant `C` appears in practice to be important as they tested relatively small table load (up to only `80%`).

 #### MinCounter

 In [[13]] they propose an algorithm that is essentially the same as `Wear Minimization`, but in the context of a cloud environment.
 They show experimentally that a counter of `5 bits` is enough in practice.
-They also use relatively small table use (up to `90%`).
+They also use relatively small table load (up to `90%`).

 #### Local Search Allocation (LSA)